electrode-io/electrode-native/docs/cli/create-container.md

 * Create a new container including all the MiniApps listed in the Cauldron for the given *complete native application descriptor*
 * Use this option if you want to locally generate a container that mirrors the container of a given native application version.

+`--fromGitBranches`

+* Create Container from MiniApps git branches, rather than from current MiniApps SHAs inside the current Container version
+* This flag is only used when creating a Container from a Cauldron descriptor
+**Default** false

 `--miniapps/-m <miniapps>`

 * Create a new custom container including all the given MiniApps